Soros builds stake in UK's "tortoise" developer

 But as more money pours into central London, others are coming around to Marx's way of thinking and there is growing talk about the merits of riskier bets in search of investment yields that can exceed 8 percent versus about 5 percent for the hottest areas of London.

-Axa is trying to raise 1 billion pounds to buy buildings around the UK with long leases and Aviva Investors has talked about opportunities beyond London.
+Axa (AXAF.PA) is trying to raise 1 billion pounds to buy buildings around the UK with long leases and Aviva Investors (AV.L) has talked about opportunities beyond London.